-OVGGT6 SuperGT is a weekly series in Gran Turismo 6 featuring GT500 cars, organised by BlackDog !ESsWmAolQk (PSN: rab1dmonkey).
+OVGGT6 SuperGT was a weekly series in Gran Turismo 6 featuring GT500 cars, organised by BlackDog !ESsWmAolQk (PSN: rab1dmonkey).
 It is intended to be the swansong for /ovg/ on GT6, so feel free to head straight to the SuperGT sheet of the /ovg/ Google Doc and sign up.
 This article is intended as a reference for the series organiser, hosts and drivers - not required reading, most of it is not relevant to those who drive clean and can follow simple instructions.
 Each week's race event starts at 20:00 UTC on Sundays in the club lobby (qualification for heat one starts at 20:30 UTC), with Timed Training/Pre-Qualifiying open throughout the week.
-The series runs from 2017-10-08 to 2017-10-15.
+The series ran from 2017-10-08 to 2017-10-15.

 - Put your details in the OVGGT6 SuperGT sheet of the /ovg/ Google Doc.
 Choose a unique driver number if you drive a base model.